RE3CON/uv-mod/README.md

 ## Copy and Host it, upload it on your own Webspace

-Simply download the [latest files in a zip file](https://github.com/RE3CON/uvmod/archive/refs/heads/main.zip) and extract it, upload it to your webspace hosting.
+Simply download the [latest files in a zip file](https://github.com/RE3CON/uvmod/archive/refs/heads/main.zip) and extract it, upload it to your own webspace hosting.

 ## Mod development